Become a Convenor

 Convenors get the word out.
 Convenors make contact with treatment professionals and other referral sources.
 They make sure that flyers and schedules are posted and available wherever people might need them.
 They may speak to recovery audiences, classrooms, and the general public about the LifeRing approach.
 Convenors sometimes talk to the press and appear on radio and TV if invited.

 Convenors connect with other convenors.
 They stay in contact with the LifeRing Service Center.
 They attend convenor workshops when available.
-They participate in convenor email lists and chats, and read and discuss convenor literature.
+They participate in convenor email lists and online chat, and read and discuss convenor literature.
 Convenors help prepare for the annual LifeRing Congress and may be Congress Delegates.
 Convenors may become members of the LifeRing Board of Directors and/or officers of LifeRing Inc.

 Convenors may act as writers, editors, publicists, accountants, fundraisers, administrators, or do other useful work not directly connected with a particular meeting.
 Any role that brings people together in recovery the LifeRing way, directly or indirectly, is a LifeRing convenor role.